jpcre2/jpcre2/doxy/doxydoc.md

 ## Match {#match}

 The `jp::Regex::match(const String& s)` family of member functions can take two arguments (subject & modifier) and returns the number of matches found against the compiled pattern.

-To get the match result (captured groups) however, you need to call the `jp::RegexMatch::match()` function.
-Point be noted that, you can not call this function directly or create any object of the class `RegexMatch`.
-To call this function, first invoke the `jp::Regex::initMatch()` (or `jp::Regex::getMatchObject()`) function.
-It will give you a reference to a `RegexMatch` object.
-Now you can chain method calls of `jp::RegexMatch::setNumberedSubstringVector(VecNum* vec_num)` and such functions from `RegexMatch` class to pass various parameters.
-After you are done passing all the parameter that you need, the `jp::RegexMatch::match()` function should be called to perform the actual match and return the match count.
-The match results will be stored in vectors (vectors of maps) whose pointers were passed as parameters.
+What it actually does is create a `RegexMatch` object and forward all options to it, then finally call `jp::RegexMatch::match()` to perform the match.
+To get match results, you will need to pass vector pointers that will be filled with match data.

 ### Check if a string matches a regex {#check-if-a-string-matches-a-regex}